analogdevicesinc/msdk/Examples/MAX32690/USB/MAXUSB/USB_CompositeDevice_MSC_CDC/README.md

 ## Description

-This example demonstrates using a USB composite device with the Mass Storage driver class and the CDC-SCM driver class.
+This example demonstrates using a USB composite device with the Mass Storage driver class and the CDC-ACM driver class.
 After making the required connections below, run the program, and a portable device and COM port appear in the Device Manager.
 The portable device can be read and written to.
 Open a terminal application on the PC at 115200 baud rate, and echo the characters on the terminal.

 ## Software